 2. Organize your school stuff

-If you don’t organize your reading table and school stuff and schedule your reading time, you will lose motivation for school, reading, or doing homework.
+If you don’t organize your reading table and school stuff and schedule your reading time, you will easily lose motivation for school, reading, or doing homework.
+As things become messy.

 3. Get your tasks done

 Procrastination and laziness are different from being unmotivated for school or doing homework.